Program Structure & Family Responsibilities

 Curriculum Guidance

-Daily curriculum support
+Daily curriculum support from a licensed elementary teacher

 Nature-based enrichment